WatDuhHekBro/MinecraftModdingSandbox/VanillaBackportCompatibilityLayer.md

 Vanilla Backport Compatibility Layer
 - Mainly just set "minecraft:blue_egg" to "somemodid:blue_egg" and have the mod automatically figure it out / redirect it somehow.
 This allows passing functionality over to whatever backend you choose.

+## Dump

+- Gravestones = minecraft:chest with name and custom model tag.